djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 ![Kriging prediction surface](../../assets/spatial_statistics/kriging/04_prediction_surface.png)

-The surface is not merely a visual smoothing of the data.
-It is the result of repeatedly solving the model-based prediction problem.
+The resulting surface is not merely a visual smoothing of the data.
+It comes from repeatedly solving the model-based prediction problem.

----

-## 9. Kriging variance across space
+## Kriging variance across space

 Prediction uncertainty changes with sampling geometry.

-Near sampled locations, uncertainty is often smaller.
+Uncertainty is often smaller near sampled locations.

-Inside a dense cluster of observations, uncertainty is usually lower than in a large unsampled gap.
+Uncertainty is usually lower inside a dense cluster of observations than in a large unsampled gap.

 Outside the convex region covered by data, uncertainty often increases.